Skip to content

 Dedicated Cellular Routers

 A cellular router is a more robust and permanent platform.
 A router like the Peplink MAX Transit Duo are powerful devices that are capable of bonding multiple sources of internet into a single WiFi access point.
 The MAX Transit Duo, for example, is capable of bonding two separate cellular SIM cards and external WiFi signals (like what campgrounds offer) into a single access point.
+This is a form of multi-homing.
 Some of the more advanced Peplink models even allow bonding to a Starlink signal, providing you with quadruple internet redundancy.

 Pros